Roll Deep: History

 The group got their first UK No. 1 single with the song "Good Times" in May 2010 and the group's second UK No. 1 single was "Green Light" in August 2010.
 Their next single was "Take Control", featuring R&B singer Alesha Dixon, which charted at No. 29 on 7 November 2010.
 Roll Deep released their next single "Picture Perfect" (produced by Agent X) peaking at No. 19 in the indie charts.

 Roll Deep have appeared on BBC 1Xtra on numerous occasions.
 Members that appeared on the show include Wiley, Scratchy, Flowdan, Breeze, Brazen, Riko and Manga.
 In later years the group's work began to take a more mainstream oriented approach which led to members such as Riko and Flowdan becoming less active within the crew.
 In March 2014 Flowdan confirmed in an interview on Rinse FM the group's current hiatus and discussed the lack of drive from other members to work on music collectively.
 However many members of the crew are still active as solo artists and none have ruled out a return to writing music together in the future.

 In August 2018, DJ Karnage, Breeze, Manga, Brazen, Scratchy, Riko Dan and Flowdan all appeared at Riko Dan's Hard Food EP launch party, collectively billed as Roll Deep on the lineup.
 Later the same month, Manga told Grime.com: "We've got tunes, but it just takes long to organise.
 We've got new songs — or we had new songs — I don't know where they are, I think Wiley's got them somewhere.
 But we've started about three [new] Roll Deep albums between us, but... oh, it's just long to get everyone together, man.
 Wiley lives in Cyprus, Target's on radio everyday, Flowdan's doing shows everyday, J2K's making restaurants and creps and all these type of ting there."
 In August 2019, Scratchy and Flowdan appeared as Roll Deep on "Don't Lie", featuring Jammer and taken from his Lord of the Mics VIII compilation album.

+After making occasional live appearances between 2018 and 2024 with a rotating cast of members, the group created a new Instagram page in December 2024, debuting their newest formation at Lethal Bizzle's '20 Years of "Pow!"' show and making impromptu public appearances alongside DJ AG and Nasty Crew's Mak 10.
+In 2026, they signed to the Fabric record label FABRICLIVE to release a comeback single, "B.U.N", and mixtape, Best in the Game—their first since 2012's No Comment Star.